 So, I created something special for my family, based on my collection of cooking books and my imagination.

 I hope you like to try it.
-It is very homey dessert, full of flavors.
-Good for a cool autumn evening, any holiday, or every day menu.
+It is a very homey dessert, full of flavors.
+Good for a cool autumn evening, any holiday, or an everyday menu.
 Enjoy!

 This dough is more delicate, crumbly, and lighter than tart dough.

 Apple Dumplings Stuffed with Dry Fruits and served with Homemade Caramel Sauce